LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

 This reorganization has the downside of not overlapping the message sends with packing and the message receives with unpacking.

-For parallel multi-threading execution via OpenMP, the example using workgroup can be run by replacing the policies and types with:
+For parallel multithreading execution via OpenMP, the example using workgroup can be run by replacing the policies and types with:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp